 The New Zealand Government lends support by covering the administration costs of the Trust.
-All money received by the Appeal will be put towards the earthquake recovery effort and will be audited by the New Zealand Public Audit Office for transparency.
+All money received by the Appeal has been put towards the earthquake recovery effort and is audited by the Office of the Auditor-General New Zealand for transparency.